choras-org/your_team_name/README.md

 - Issue 2
 - ...

-# Additional feedback
-Below you can list
+# Feedback / experience
+Below you can tell us your feedback or describe your experience of working with CHORAS today!
+Please start every bullet with **I like..** or **I wish/wonder..**
+- I like ..
+- I wish ..
+- I wonder ..
+- ..